raul-ortega/u360gts/wiki/configuration-loading-firmware.md

+## Loading firmware

 In this moment the u360gts-configurator tools can not be used to flash the firmware on the board, but it can help to force the board into boot mode.

 There are serveral options:

 - Using the STM Micro electronics tool [Flash Loader Demonsrator](https://www.st.com/en/development-tools/flasher-stm32.html)
-- Using Betaflight/iNav configurator
+- Using Betaflight/iNav configurator.

-**Note: This wiki will focuse only on STM Micro electronics**
+**Note: This wiki will focuse only on STM Micro electronics tool.**

 Please, follow this instructions in orther to install the firmware on the board with success.